About Functions#

 Below are the different types of functions supported in TheHive:

-• API: An external service triggers these functions through TheHive's public API, enabling automated workflows from outside the platform.
-You can find a list of available objects in the Functions Objects topic.
-To execute the function, you must first revoke it via an HTTP call.
+API: An external service triggers these functions through TheHive's public API, enabling automated workflows from outside the platform.
+A list of available objects appears in the Functions Objects topic.
+Execute the function by invoking it via an HTTP call.

-• Action: Case: Users manually trigger these functions within the context of a specific case.
-To execute the function, they must run it manually.
+Action: Case: Trigger these functions manually within the context of a specific case.
+Execute the function by running it manually.

-• Action: Alert: Users manually trigger these functions within the context of a specific alert.
-To execute the function, they must run it manually.
+Action: Alert: Trigger these functions manually within the context of a specific alert.
+Execute the function by running it manually.

-• 5.5 Feeder: A feeder function transforms data retrieved from the HTTP API call and converts it into the expected TheHive format to create alerts.
-You should not manually create functions of the feeder type.
+5.5 Feeder: A feeder function transforms data retrieved from the HTTP API call and converts it into the expected TheHive format to create alerts.
+Avoid manually creating functions of the feeder type.
 Instead, create an alert feeder with a function.
-The function will be automatically added to the list of functions.
-From there, you can update it, and any changes will be reflected in the alert feeder, and vice-versa.
+The function automatically appears in the functions list.
+Updates to the function reflect in the alert feeder, and changes in the alert feeder update the function accordingly.

 Function modes#